needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 The Locomotion Mediator gets the XR Body Transformer component on `Awake` to prepare for Locomotion Provider requests.

-When Locomotion Providers call `LocomotionMediator.TryPrepareLocomotion`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State to `LocomotionState.Preparing` in the data map.
+Locomotion Providers begin in `LocomotionState.Idle`.
+When Locomotion Providers call `TryPrepareLocomotion`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State to `LocomotionState.Preparing` in the data map.
 Once the provider is in `LocomotionState.Preparing` the Locomotion Mediator will transition the provider to `LocomotionState.Moving` during the next `LocomotionMediator.Update` where `LocomotionProvider.canStartMoving` is true.

-Similarly, when Locomotion Providers call `LocomotionMediator.TryStartLocomotion`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State to `Locomotion.Moving` in the data map.
-The Locomotion Mediator will then call `LocomotionProvider.OnLocomotionStart(IXRBodyTransformer)` to grant that Provider access to the XR Body Transformer.
-Note, `LocomotionMediator.TryStartLocomotion` is usually called from `LocomotionMediator.TryStartLocomotionImmediately`, which will bypass the `LocomotionState.Preparing` state and not check `LocomotionProvider.canStartMoving`.
+Alternatively, when Locomotion Providers call `TryStartLocomotionImmediately`, the Locomotion Mediator will add the Locomotion Provider to a provider data map for future processing and update the Locomotion Provider's Locomotion State directly to `Locomotion.Moving` in the data map.
+Note, `LocomotionProvider.TryStartLocomotionImmediately` will bypass the `LocomotionState.Preparing` state and not check `LocomotionProvider.canStartMoving`.

-Lastly, when the locomotion is complete, the Locomotion Providers call `LocomotionMediator.TryEndLocomotion`.
+The Locomotion Mediator will then grant that Provider access to the XR Body Transformer once in `LocomotionState.Moving`.
+Lastly, when the locomotion is complete, the Locomotion Providers call `TryEndLocomotion`.
 The Locomotion Mediator will check if the Locomotion State of that provider is still active.
-If it is no longer active, the Locomotion Mediator will update the Locomotion Provider's Locomotion State to `LocomotionState.Ended` and calls `LocomotionProvider.OnLocomotionEnd()` on the locomotion provider.
+If it is no longer active, the Locomotion Mediator will update the Locomotion Provider's Locomotion State to `LocomotionState.Ended`, and then finally to `LocomotionState.Idle` on the subsequent frame.

 #### Locomotion State